-The proposed zone change helps improve the quality of air by rezoning properties along a major transportation corridor to a mixed-use zone, MU-II.
+The proposed zone change helps improve the quality of air by rezoning properties along a major transportation corridor to mixed-use zoning, specifically MU-II and MU-III.
 On properties that are already developed, this promotes infill and redevelopment, including the creation of mixed-use properties.
 On properties that are currently vacant, this provides the opportunity for a dense mix of housing, services, jobs, and shops to be developed in close proximity to each other.
 In addition, the properties subject to the proposed zone change are located along the Cherriots Core Network.
-Rezoning this land to MU-II creates the opportunity for more people to live near jobs, services, shops, and transit service.
+Rezoning this land to mixed-use zoning creates the opportunity for more people to live near jobs, services, shops, and transit service.
 This reduces the need for automobile travel, which reduces air pollution and greenhouse gas emissions from transportation.